Don't hope to get rid of books (Umberto Eco)

 In basket

-The gold standard is a monetary system that has existed for most of the history of human civilization.
+The gold standard is a monetary system that has existed throughout most of the history of human civilization.

-A kind of historical law can be formulated: if gold was mined in a certain region or if it had trade relations with regions where gold was mined, then sooner or later a monetary system based on gold coins is established in this region.
-Historians write about a two-thousand-year history of gold money.
-For comparison: the modern monetary system based on non-convertible (for gold or silver) paper money has existed only since the early 70s of the twentieth century, when Richard Nixon "closed the gold window", i.e. only 40 years.
+A kind of historical law can be formulated: if a region mined gold or had trade relations with regions where gold was mined, then sooner or later a monetary system based on gold coins would be established there.
+Historians write about the two-thousand-year history of gold coins.
+By comparison, the modern monetary system based on fiat paper money (convertible into gold or silver) has existed only since the early 1970s, when Richard Nixon "closed the gold window"—that is, for only 40 years.

-Recently, projects to establish gold money have been increasingly discussed in the world (for example, projects of a gold dinar in Arab countries or a gold currency in Southeast Asia).
-In the near future, due to the global economic crisis, the discussion of alternative monetary systems will inevitably intensify.
-The works included in this collection describe the historical and theoretical aspects of the gold standard, and analyze alternative projects for reforming the modern monetary system.
+Recently, projects to establish gold money (for example, gold dinar projects in Arab countries or gold currency in Southeast Asia) have been increasingly discussed worldwide.
+In the near future, due to the global economic crisis, discussions about alternative monetary systems will inevitably intensify.
+The essays included in this collection describe the historical and theoretical aspects of the gold standard and analyze alternative reform plans for the modern monetary system.

 See also: